-Karl Fulves was one of the best known writers in magic and had a tremendous knowledge.
+Karl Fulves was one of the best-known writers in magic and had a tremendous knowledge.
 His book on self-working, easy card tricks has been a very popular one.

 Roberto Giobbi – Simply Amazing

 Roberto Giobbi is one of the greatest card magicians of all time and he wrote the book on Card College.
-Using all of his expertise and knowledge of card tricks, in Simply Amazing he takes the top 6 self working tricks and teaches them to you.
-Not only that, but you get to see a real live performance and how amazingly these tricks look when he performs them.
+Using all of his expertise and knowledge of card tricks, in Simply Amazing he takes the top 6 self-working tricks and teaches them to you.
+Not only that, but you get to see a real live performance and how amazing these tricks look when he performs them.
 You would swear they are not self-working.
 And the reactions from the audience are amazing as well.
 Do note that Roberto is a master of presentation and very good at presenting tricks, which is something very much needed for self-working tricks.
 Roberto Giobbi – Simply Amazing.

 John Bannon – Move Zero (4 Volumes)

 John Bannon is another classic card magician who knows his stuff.
 Move Zero is a collection of 4 separate volumes of his best self-working card tricks.
 John takes some of the self-working principles and applies unique twists to come up with new tricks, including the Gemini Twins principle.
 You can get all of the volumes as a set or get them individually.
-Volume 1 is the most highly rated, if you are going to only get one.
+Volume 1 is the most highly rated if you are going to only get one.
 It also contains probably the best trick in the set, which is Collusion.
 It’s a self-working ACAAN trick.
 You can find the set at John Bannon – Move Zero (4 Volume Set) or you can get them individually.